SandyRodger/RB175_networked_applications/01_introduction_and_prerequisites.md

 #### View Templates:

 - We need a place in our code where we can store code related to how we display things.
 This type of code is called the 'view template'
-- 'view templates' are seperate files.
-We do some pre-prossessing on the server side there and then translate the code into a string to send back to the client (usually as HTML).
+- 'view templates' are separate files.
+We do some pre-processing on the server side and then translate the code into a string to send back to the client (usually as HTML).
 - So now we are including HTML in the response string, but if we want to take advantage of the separation of concern that the view template gives us, how do we use this?
-- first, let's look at ERB
+- first, let's look at ERB.

 #### ERB